 - My skin looked the same.
 Since my vegan month ended I have read countless accounts of people harping on about their skin improving on a vegan diet, hair shining, losing weight, etc. This was not the case for me.
-Perhaps this is because I don’t have any real issues with my skin to begin with or perhaps because many skin issues trace back to dairy which I’ve not had in a couple years (aside from the cheeky bag of m&ms).
+Perhaps this is because I don’t have any real issues with my skin to begin with or perhaps because many skin issues trace back to dairy which I’ve not had in a couple of years (aside from the cheeky bag of m&ms).
 My hair and weight also remained the same.
-If anything I would guess that I gained a couple pounds (don’t have a scale) as I ate even more frequently than usual to try to increase my energy levels.
+If anything I would guess that I gained a couple of pounds (don’t have a scale) as I ate even more frequently than usual to try to increase my energy levels.

 I hope that if you’re considering a vegan trial you’ll be assured from my post that it is 100% possible to do this.
 It takes commitment and at times you will be challenged, but you can succeed 🙂 I will likely challenge myself again in the coming months and report back with any updates.